 NOTICE

-Careless handling of the tire pressure gage may damage the valve.
+Careless handling of the tire pressure gauge may damage the valve.

 Tire inflation pressure for cold tires